 Some people tend to be more gifted than others.
-Fortunately, we can all enhance EI as a skill if we desire.
-If you feel that you need to improve upon it, then you can learn proven methods by taking courses and most importantly, putting into practice in daily life.
+Fortunately, we can all enhance EI as a skill if we desire it.
+If you feel that you need to improve upon it, then you can learn proven methods by taking courses and most importantly, putting them into practice in daily life.
 Always keep getting better than what you were yesterday!

 Emotional intelligence is indeed your true ally.
 It helps you intrinsically, extrinsically, and in different aspects of life.
 Luckily, we can all choose to make efforts and improve upon it.
 Would you like to share your thoughts and experience by commenting below?
 If you know someone who needs to read my post, please share it.
 Thank you!!

 Related article by Fingerprint for Success: 12 emotional regulation skills to calm inner chaos

 Editor’s Note: This blog article has been updated for better accuracy and comprehensiveness.